Palace of Laeken: Origins (–1830)

 The palace was built between 1782 and 1784 in Laeken, then a rural village outside Brussels, after the plans of the French architect and urbanist Charles de Wailly, under supervision of the Belgian-Austrian architect Louis Montoyer.
-It was originally named the Palace of Schonenberg (Château de Schonenberg, Kasteel van Schonenberg) and was to serve as a summer residence for the Governors of the Habsburg Netherlands, Duchess Maria Christina of Austria and her husband Prince Albrecht of Saxony-Teschen.
+It was originally named the Palace of Schonenberg (Château de Schonenberg, Kasteel van Schonenberg) and was to serve as a summer residence for the Governors of the Habsburg Netherlands, Maria Christina, Duchess of Teschen and her husband Albert Casimir, Duke of Teschen.
 The French cabinetmaker Jean-Joseph Chapuis provided the royal furniture.

 On 21 July 1803, Nicolas-Jean Rouppe, the commissioner of the department of the Dyle, received Napoleon at the Palace of Laeken.
-Napoleon stayed there with the Empress Josephine in August 1804 on his way from awarding the first Légion d'honneur to his troops at Boulogne, to his progress along the Rhine, and later, during the Hundred Days in 1815, prematurely made this proclamation from the palace:
+Napoleon stayed there with the Empress Joséphine in August 1804 on his way from awarding the first Légion d'honneur to his troops at Boulogne, to his progress along the Rhine, and later, during the Hundred Days in 1815, prematurely drafted a proclamation to be made from the palace:

 Post-independence (1830–present)

-After Belgian Independence, Rouppe, by then mayor of the City of Brussels, received the new King Leopold I at the Palace of Laeken on 21 July 1831, the day of Leopold's coronation.
+Following Belgian independence in 1830, Rouppe, by then mayor of the City of Brussels, received the new King Leopold I at the Palace of Laeken on 21 July 1831, the day of Leopold's coronation.
 The palace was partly destroyed by fire in 1890, and was rebuilt and extended by the architect Alphonse Balat.
-The French architect Charles Girault gave it its present outline in 1902, with the addition of two new monumental wings forming a "U" shape with the main facade.
+The French architect Charles Girault gave it its present outline in 1902, with the addition of two new monumental wings forming a "U" shape with the main façade.
 The domain also contains the large Royal Greenhouses of Laeken, a set of monumental dome-shaped constructions, accessible to the public only a few days a year.
-They were also designed by Balat, with the cooperation of the young Victor Horta.
+They were also originally designed by Balat, with the cooperation of the young Victor Horta.

 The Palace of Laeken has been the royal residence since Leopold I's accession to the throne in 1831.
-However, upon their accession to the throne in 1993, King Albert II and Queen Paola preferred to remain living in the Belvédère, a château on the grounds of the park surrounding the palace.
+However, upon their accession to the throne in 1993, King Albert II and Queen Paola preferred to remain living in the Belvédère Château on the grounds of the park surrounding the palace.
 The current occupants of the palace are King Philippe, Queen Mathilde and their four children.